-Don’t just collect feedback from core stakeholders, check in with the broader team who’s using Airtable for their work.
-Here are a few ways to do that:
+Don’t just collect feedback from core stakeholders—check in with anyone who’s using Airtable for their work.
+Here are a few ways to get input:

 Use an Airtable form to run your survey.
-This way, you can create a survey and review responses right from where you’re already working—without having to switch to another tool or import information.
+This way, you can create a survey and review responses right from where you’re already working—without having to switch to another tool.

-1:1 meetings: While surveys are effective for gathering high-level feedback, it’s also helpful to meet with team members one-on-one to get richer responses.
-Select a few team members who represent a range of use cases for your base.
-If possible, ask team members to show you how they use Airtable to really understand what’s working and more importantly, what’s not.
+1:1 meetings: While surveys are effective for gathering high-level feedback, one-on-one meetings can give you richer responses.
+Talk to a few team members who represent a range of use cases.
+If you can, ask them to show you how they use Airtable, so you can really understand what’s working and (more importantly), what’s not.

-☑ Share findings Once you have an understanding of how your base is performing, get your rollout team back together.
+Once you understand how your base is performing, get your rollout team back together.
 Share what you learned from your survey, both the good and bad.
-Questions or feedback doesn't mean Airtable won't work for your team—it's a flexible tool and a few tweaks along the way should be expected.
+Questions or feedback help you spot areas to optimize—and if your team is engaged, you should expect them to point these opportunities out.

-Work with your team to recognize successes and identify next steps to further refine your workflow in Airtable.
-If you need advice about improving your Airtable base, you can always contact our team or watch one of our on-demand trainings to learn more.
+Work with your team to recognize successes and identify ways to refine your workflow.
+If you need advice for improving your Airtable base, you can always contact our team or map out the steps of your workflow with this guide.

-Once you have a plan in place, communicate it with the broader team so they know their feedback was heard.
+Once you have a plan for validating and addressing concerns, circle back to your broader team to let them know their feedback was heard.

 Once your team has one process or workflow running smoothly in Airtable, it’s time to identify the next.
-As the saying goes, “knowledge is power.”
-And the more information you have in Airtable, the more powerful it becomes.
-Pulling in information from across the company gives you even more context to take action or make decisions.
+The more you’re able to connect and align information from across the company, the better you’re able to take action and make informed decisions.

-As new use cases and people come on board, we recommend working with your team to follow the same best practices outlined in these guides: define your goal, build your base, onboard your team, and then, optimize your workflow.
-We promise it’s worth it to ensure you’re building a solution that works for your team in the long run.
+As new use cases and people come on board, work with your team to follow the same best practices outlined in these guides: define your goal, build your base, onboard your team, and then, optimize your workflow.
+It’s worth the investment to build a solution that works for your entire team.
 And as always, we’re here to help if you need anything along the way.